A DualPI2 Module for Mahimahi: Behavioral Characterization and Cross-Platform Analysis: Background and Motivation

 \subsection{Overview of the L4S Architecture}

-The L4S architecture, as standardized collectively across RFC 9330~\cite{rfc9330}, RFC 9331~\cite{rfc9331} and RFC 9332~\cite{rfc9332}, is comprised of two main components: a compliant congestion controller on the end hosts that responds to the explicit congestion signals, and in-network AQM support at the bottleneck for managing the coexistance of classic traffic and L4S traffic.
+The L4S architecture, as standardized collectively across RFCs 9330, 9331 and 9332~\cite{rfc9330, rfc9331, rfc9332}, is comprised of two main components: a compliant congestion controller on the end hosts that responds to the explicit congestion signals, and in-network AQM support at the bottleneck for managing the coexistance of classic traffic and L4S traffic, in the form of a Dual Queue Coupled AQM.

 The end-host congestion controller plays a central role in the L4S architecture, as it is responsible for translating explicit ECN-based congestion signals into rate adaptations that jointly achieve low latency, low loss, and scalable throughput.
 Unlike classic congestion control, which primarily relies on rare packet loss events and deep queues for stability, L4S operates with frequent, low-amplitude ECN marking and deliberately shallow queues at the bottleneck.
 These design choices fundamentally change the nature of the congestion signal exposed to the sender, requiring continuous and fine-grained rate adaptation in the absence of buffering-induced smoothing.
-Traditionally, ECN signals in ``Classic ECN'' were treated as equivalent to packet drops, triggering the same abrupt congestion responses—such as halving the congestion window in New Reno.
+Traditionally, ECN signals in ``classic ECN'' were treated as equivalent to packet drops, triggering the same abrupt congestion responses—such as halving the congestion window in New Reno.
 In contrast, L4S redefines the semantics of the ECN Congestion Experienced (CE) mark to indicate early, low-level congestion, intended to elicit smooth and responsive rate control rather than drastic backoff.
 This shift enables the coexistence of low latency and high throughput, but also demands that both endpoints and AQMs interpret ECN signaling in fundamentally new ways.

 While the concept of scalable congestion control predates L4S~\cite{scalable-tcp}, the signaling and queueing model introduced by L4S makes scalable congestion control a necessity rather than an optimization: congestion controllers that depend on infrequent loss events or queue buildup for stability are ill-suited to achieve L4S' goals.
 In addition, loss-based controllers typically incur long convergence times following a loss event, particularly at high sending rates, which is incompatible with the L4S objective of maintaining both low latency and high utilization.